Jenkins Integration

 Step 2: third-party webhook receiver

-event is sent by the Keptn webhook service, the third-party webhook receiver must send a finished
+Since no finished event is sent by the Keptn webhook service, the third-party webhook receiver must send a finished event using the /v1/event endpoint of the Keptn API.
+The Keptn cloud event must contain the following attributes:

 curl -X POST "https://KEPTP_URL/api/v1/event" -H "accept: application/json" -H "x-token: KEPTN_API_TOKEN" -H "Content-Type: application/json" -d JSON_DATA